davisjam/vuln-regex-detector/src/cache/README.md

 If you want to set up your own cache:
 1. Set up `server/cache-server.js` to run forever.
-2. Configure `server/validate-uploads.js` as an flock-guarded cron job.
+2. Configure `server/validate-uploads.js` as a flock-guarded cron job.
-3. Tweak `.config.json` with the appropriate information.
+3. Tweak `.config.json` with your server and DB details.

 ## Default